EvanORiordan/evoUGjava/README.md

 - src/Player.java

 How to run:
-- In DGAlgorithmPaper1.main(), assign values to fundamental parameters: runs, ROC, rows, gens, EPR.
+- In DGAlgorithmPaper1.main(), initialise these important parameters: runs, ROC, rows (the value of rows affects N), gens, evo_phase_rate.
-- Assign value to experiment_series.
-- If experiment_series set to true, assign values to varying_parameter, num_experiments and variation to indicate which parameter will be varied across the experiment series, by how much per experiment and how many experiment will take place respectively.
+- Use the experiment_series boolean to indicate whether you wish to run a single experiment or a series of experiments.
+If experiment_series is set to true, make sure to initialise varying_parameter, num_experiments and variation to indicate which parameter will be varied across the experiment series, by how much per experiment and how many experiments will take place in the series.

 Example experiment settings:
 - runs=1000,